MS Aqua Jewel: Construction

-Service history
+Launch

 The original plans were to launch the Cyclades mainland lines as a subsidy, but the proposal was rejected and so, in the spring of 2003 it was launched between Rafina-Andros-Tinos-Mykonos, with Captain Isidoros Mamidis as the captain.
 Although it stood out on the line, it did not take long for the disadvantages to become apparent, as a result of which it could not compete with the MS Penelope A and MS Superferry II, which, although older, were faster and more reliable and popular.

-Refits, NEL Lines charter and laid-up

 In view of all the above problems, the shipowner decided to make some improvements to the ship in order to increase its reliability.
 In 2004, the bow was converted into a bulbous bow, but that was not enough to solve her problems.
 Thus, in 2005 she was extended from 96 m to 108 meters by adding a 12 m section on the Lamba shipyards of Elefsina, the left "loft" was removed, a traditional propeller was added to the bow and a second pair of stabilizers, as well as a separate passenger ramp.
 In 2006, a new exterior was added to deck 7, in 2007 a second rudder was added and the fuel was changed from marine diesel to marine fuel and in 2008 awnings were placed atop the bridge.
 In 2009, she stopped from her usual routes and in February 2010 it was launched between Lavrio-Agios Efstratios-Lemnos-Kavala.
 Then, she was chartered by NEL Lines and launched on Lavrio - Kea - Kythnos - Syros - Paros - Naxos - Ios - Sikinos - Folegandros - Kimolos - Milos route replacing the HSC Aeolos Kenteris I. In November 2014, she was laid-up in Drapetsona, due to a failure of the left engine.

 Return to service

-While the ship was laid-up, she could not be repaired, although NEL Lines assured the Ministry of Shipping to the contrary, while there were debts of the accrued 20 crew members, which remained unsecured.
+While the ship was laid up, she could not be repaired, although NEL Lines assured the Ministry of Shipping to the contrary, while there were debts of the accrued 20 crew members, which remained unsecured.
 In 2015, with the dissolution of NEL, she was transferred to the Tsagarinou shipyards in Perama, Attica and returned to Alpha Ferries, but it never managed to be utilized, although the shipowner planned to launch it between Volos-Skiathos-Skopelos-Alonissos.
 In mid-2017, she was purchased by SeaJets to replace the Aqua Spirit.
 Finally, she returned to operational condition and on 18 August 2017 she started operating.
-During the 2018 and 2019 summers, she was chartered in the Azores for Atlanticoline, while in March 2020 she was launched on the Piraeus-Kythira-Antikythira-Kissamos-Gythio line.
+During the 2018 and 2019 summers, she was chartered in the Azores for Atlanticoline, while in March 2020 she was launched on the Piraeus-Kythira-Antikythira-Kissamos-Gythio route.